SopiMlab/DeepLearningWithAudio/gansynth/README-macos.md

 ## Install pyext

-Create a directory in your Library for Purr Data externals:
+Create a directory in your Documents for Pd externals:

 ```
-$ mkdir -p ~/Library/Pd-l2ork
+$ mkdir -p ~/Documents/Pd/externals
 ```

 (In case the directory already exists, this command will do nothing, so it's safe to run either way.)